deb-intel/GramineTest/Documentation/index.rst

 Develop Gramine
 ===================================

 This section describes how to develop Gramine.
-It contains instructions on how to install Gramine from binaries, install dependencies, set up debugging and other processes necessary to for Gramine development.
+It contains instructions on how to install Gramine from binaries, install dependencies, set up debugging and other processes necessary for Gramine development.

 - :doc:`Build Gramine from source files<devel/building>` - Build Gramine and ensure all the dependencies installed with proper drivers.
 This option requires a more work but allows you to chose build options.
 - :doc:`Set up Debugging<devel/debugging>` - Configure Gramine with Gnu Debugger (GDB) and setup compiling optimizations.